Evaluate String Expression Java | InFix Expression Evaluation Java

 4 Push the result onto the value stack.

-2 Push thisOp onto the operator stack.
+2 Push thisOp onto the operator stack. - While the operator stack is not empty,

 1 Pop the operator from the operator stack.